The equivalence of local-realistic and no-signalling theories

 \subsection{Leibniz's Principle}

-Our previous discussion {was made necessary by} the possibility of two different noumenal states that can give rise to the same phenomenal state.
-This possibility runs against a principle {attributed to} Leibniz~\cite{Leibniz}, which states that if there is no possible perceptible difference between two objects, then these objects are the same, not superficially, but fundamentally.
-A~complete discussion of Leibniz's principle is given by Forrest~\cite{Indiscernibles}.
+The previous discussion was made necessary by the possibility of two different noumenal states that can give rise to the same phenomenal state.
+This possibility runs against a principle attributed to Leibniz~\cite{Indiscernibles,Leibniz}, which claims that if there is no possible perceptible difference between two objects, then these objects are the same, not superficially, but fundamentally.
+This would imply that if two phenomenal states are equal, then they must arise from the same noumenal state and hence that $\varphi$ is $\emph{injective}$.
+As seen previously homomorphism $\varphi$ is surjective, thus $\varphi$ would be an isomorphism between the noumenal world and the phenomenal world.
+Given that an isomorphism is a mere rebranding of terms, the noumenal-phenomenal distinction would be unnecessary since it would provide no additional explanatory power.
+However, it can be proven that there are no local-realistic models of quantum theory that satisfy Leibniz's principle\cite{QMlocal}.